-St. Petersburg was built in the 18th century by a ruler named Tsar Peter, and tourists can visit many of the famous churches in Saint Petersburg all year around.
+St. Petersburg was built in the 18th century by a ruler named Tsar Peter, and tourists can visit many of the famous churches in Saint Petersburg all year round.
 Moreover, most of its religious buildings date back to the 15th and 14th centuries.
 Some of these beautiful churches in Saint Petersburg are pure works of art.
-In this article we are going to do some investigation of some of these holy places.
+In this article, we are going to do some investigation of some of these holy places.

 Savior on the Spilled Blood on Nevsky Prospekt Street

 Savior on the Spilled Blood church is located behind the main street on Nevsky Prospekt and is one of the prominent churches in Saint Petersburg built in the early twentieth century.
 The church was built on the site of the death of Emperor Alexander II in 1881.
-Despite the fact that city’s architecture is in the Baroque and neoclassical style, this church has the old style Russian architecture.
+Despite the fact that the city’s architecture is in the Baroque and neoclassical style, this church has old-style Russian architecture.

-The interior of this church consists of mainly walls and ceilings that with a huge collection of beautiful mosaics.
+The interior of this church consists mainly of walls and ceilings with a huge collection of beautiful mosaics.
 Also, people believe that this church has the largest collection of mosaics in the world.
 Its interior decoration includes works of art by Russian artists such as Viktor Vasnetsov and Mikhail Vrubel.

 Peter and Paul Cathedral a Less Famous Orthodox Church

 Inside the church is a large hall with a nave and corridor, which is mainly seen in the architecture of classical Orthodox churches.
 The treasury is decorated with watercolor paintings on plaster in different colors as well as golden plaster.
 This cathedral has created a good harmony due to the presence of 12 wide windows.
-This church is a symbol of the Russian empire time.
+This church is a symbol of the Russian Empire time.

 Kazan Cathedral The Holiest Place in Russia

-This church is dedicated to Our Lady of Kazan and it is the holiest churches in Saint Petersburg and also in Russia.
+This church is dedicated to Our Lady of Kazan, and it is the holiest churches in Saint Petersburg and also in Russia.
 This church is based on the model of St. Peter’s Basilica in Rome.
 However, the Russian Orthodox Church has not fully imitated the exact plan because of religious differences between the two.